An Ríoghacht: Post-Cahill

 An Ríoghacht continued to exist for around twenty years after Cahill's death and continued to be an influential organisation for much of that time.
-As well as the influence of their ideas on Clann na Poblachta, George Gavan Duffy became President of the High Court in 1946 and in this role had a profound impact on Article 40 of the Constitution of Ireland, which he interpreted as an extension of Catholic teaching.
+As well as the influence of their ideas on Clann na Poblachta, George Gavan Duffy became President of the High Court in 1946 and in this role had a profound influence on Article 40 of the Constitution of Ireland, which he interpreted as an extension of Catholic teaching.
 The organisation formed the basis of Fr.
 Denis Fahey's Maria Duce, a right-wing, anti-Semitic organisation, with much of its membership trained by An Ríoghacht.

 Under the presidency of Brian J McCaffrey the movement was involved in a number of conservative campaigns in the 1950s, such as actively supporting members of the Waterford District Football League who were attempting to force the Republic of Ireland national football team to pull out of a match with their counterparts from Yugoslavia on the grounds that they did not wish to associate with communists.
 However the influence of the group was on the wane and by the early 1960s it had disappeared altogether.